 This role requires a lot of knowledge about registration and financial practices while still having the communication and leadership skills you would expect of a manager.
 As you might expect, this position typically requires substantial experience in medical billing management and will likely require a Bachelor’s degree in a relevant subject like Health Information Management.

 Getting started on a health information career path

 Now that know more about some of the potential health information careers out there, are you ready to take the first step on the path to a career in this field?
-At Rasmussen College, there are Health Information programs that can fit your education needs for nearly any stage of your career.
+At Rasmussen University, there are Health Information programs that can fit your education needs for nearly any stage of your career.
 You can start out by earning a Medical Billing and Coding Certificate in as few as 9 months—and that Certificate can seamlessly transition into the Health Information Technician Associate’s degree and Health Information Management Bachelor’s degree if you decide to pursue additional education further down the line.1 Want to learn more?
 Visit the Health Information Management Studies page.

 1Completion time is dependent on the number of transfer credits accepted and the number of courses completed each term.